AidanBugs/Obsidian/2) 2nd Brain/Daily/2025/01) Jan/20 Monday, January 20th, 2025.md

 - Optimized some of the obsidian queries
 - Reviewd stats HW w/ carson
 - Resume
+- HW
 ## What should I have done today?
-- Theoretical HW
+- Maybe worked out more?
+TD was pgood academic & Workwise
 ## What do I want to do more of tomorrow?
-- Resume & HW
+- Keep up the good work
 # Story (who, what, when, where)